Stockholm Syndrome (Blink-182 song): Background

-Music
+Composition

 The song is composed in the key of E minor and is set in time signature of common time with a "moderately slow" tempo of 87 beats per minute.
 DeLonge and Hoppus' vocal range spans from D4 to B5.

 "Stockholm Syndrome" has been described as "one of the most obvious examples of Blink-182's experimentation."
 The song begins with an interlude featuring actress Joanne Whalley reciting love letters that Hoppus' grandfather wrote to his wife while fighting in World War II.
 "Real sincere, genuine letters from the worst war in history," DeLonge explained.
 In sequence with the track listing, "Stockholm Syndrome" follows "Violence," but the small interlude is featured on CD editions at the end of the prior song.
 DeLonge referred to the track as an "aggressive punk rock anthem".

 The song's primary composer, Hoppus, penned his lyrics on paranoia: "Being afraid of the outside world, convinced that people can hear your thoughts."
 The lyrics have been interpreted to refer to isolation in a relationship, and being on two entirely different planes in regards to dreams, leading to disappointment and miscommunication.
 "Its poignancy is undeniable," wrote journalist Joe Shooman.
 "There was of course a very contemporary point being made here too as the post-9/11 world of paranoia and warmongering and utterly altered the atmosphere throughout the Western world."
 Hoppus' fascination with miscommunication—“People more or less just wait to talk.
-And even then, words get in the way and intent gets lost,” he said—led to the fear and loathing present in "Stockholm Syndrome," with lyrics such as, “I wish I could explain myself but words escape me.”
+And even then, words get in the way and intent gets lost," he said—led to the fear and loathing present in "Stockholm Syndrome," with lyrics such as, "I wish I could explain myself but words escape me."
+Andrew Sacher of BrooklynVegan described "Stockholm Syndrome" as "art rock as seen through a combination of post-hardcore and pop punk", with DeLonge and Hoppus "singing over a burst of loud rock music".
+Sacher also described the ending with Hoppus' voice "covered in distortion as the band pummels away at a suspenseful post-hardcore buildup."

-Hoppus later referred to the song as his favorite from Blink-182.
+Hoppus referred to the song as his favorite from Blink-182.